-Before finalizing your email marketing campaign, make sure that the email’s text and images appear as you intend them to in mobile devices.
-It’s also a good idea to include loadable media, use large fonts (to compensate for smaller screen size), and utilize larger CTA buttons.
+Before finalizing your email marketing campaign, make sure that the email’s text and images appear as you intend them to on mobile devices.
+It’s also a good idea to include loadable media, use large fonts (to compensate for smaller screen sizes), and utilize larger CTA buttons.

 So, guess what happens if your email isn’t optimized for mobiles?